A new month comes with a new special guest and a new marvelous matcha recipe for our favorite session Kenko Chat.

 After a lot of research I am more than convinced that following a plant-based diet is the healthiest way to feed our bodies.
 We can eat delicious food and get all the nutrients we need while fighting against animal abuse and helping to maintain our planet.

 Q: How did you hear about matcha and how long have you used it?

 I discovered matcha for the first time two years ago during a wonderful trip to Japan and since then I’ve been completely addicted to it.

 Q: What is your favourite matcha recipe(s)?

-A matcha latte is one of my favourite things in the world, but a few weeks ago I started playing with matcha in my pastry recipes and I just love it!
-The colour and flavour of matcha is amazing.
+A matcha latte is one of my favorite things in the world, but a few weeks ago I started playing with matcha in my pastry recipes and I just love it!
+The color and flavor of matcha is amazing.